Alabama crushes Ohio State to win 6th national title in the Nick Saban era - KRDO

 Alabama crushes Ohio State to win 6th national title in the Nick Saban era

-For the sixth time under head coach Nick Saban, the top-ranked Alabama Crimson Tide are national champions, pulling away to defeat No. 3 Ohio State 52-24 at Hard Rock Stadium in Miami Gardens, Florida.
+For the sixth time under head coach Nick Saban, the top-ranked Alabama Crimson Tide are national champions, pulling away to defeat No. 3 Ohio State 52-24 on Monday night at Hard Rock Stadium in Miami Gardens, Florida, in front of a crowd of 14,926.

+Saban now has seven national titles, more than any other coach in history, surpassing the late legendary Crimson Tide coach Paul “Bear” Bryant, who had six.

+When asked by ESPN if he was able to process that, Saban replied, “Not really.”

 At 13-0, Alabama ended a dominant season as the nation’s only undefeated team.
 The Crimson Tide also avenged their loss to the Buckeyes in the inaugural College Football Playoff semifinals in the 2014 season.